 The Science department is housed in the purpose-built Bamford Centre.
 The department has three main teaching areas; Biology, Chemistry and Physics, each of which has its own suite of three major teaching laboratories and a sixth form project room.
 All laboratories are served by a large central preparation room.
 In addition, there is a dedicated Science department computer suite.
-All laboratories have computing facilities linked to the College network and internet and all benefit from data projectors and interactive whiteboards.
+All laboratories have computing facilities linked to the College network and internet and all benefit from data projectors.

 There are three Heads of Subject - Biology, Chemistry and Physics who work together as joint Heads of Science to develop an overall strategy for science teaching at the College.